Plant-based meats maker Impossible Foods raises $500 million in new funding

 Illustration: Aïda Amer/Axios

-Impossible Foods, a Redwood City, Calif.-based maker of plant-based protein products, raised $500 million in Series F funding led by Mirae Asset Global Investments.
+Impossible Foods, a Redwood City, California-based maker of plant-based protein products, raised $500 million in Series F funding led by Mirae Asset Global Investments.

-The bottom line: "Plant-based meat and lab-grown meat companies have been gaining traction with many consumers becoming more aware of the environmental impact of industrial husbandry.
-Rival Beyond Meat is trading at three times its initial public offering price in May and worth around $4.5 billion even after the recent market rout." — Jane Lanhee Lee, Reuters
+The bottom line: "Plant-based meat and lab grown meat companies have been gaining traction with many consumers becoming more aware of the environmental impact of industrial husbandry.
+Rival Beyond Meat is trading at three times its initial public offering price in May and worth around $4.5 billion even after the recent market rout," per Reuters' Jane Lanhee Lee.

 Go deeper: The next frontier for plant-based meat